luiszugasti/ryersonbikes.com/content/team/devon-santillo.md

 weight: 6
 ---

-I'm recent graduate of Ryerson Biomedical Engineering.
+I'm a recent graduate of Ryerson Biomedical Engineering.
 Born and raised in downtown Toronto apartments.
 I began cycling purely as a method of transit to avoid TTC costs, but soon picked up bike building and restoration as a hobby.
 My entire fleet is hand built and customized from scavenged parts, donations